lyubo-slavilov/atom-drawdown-preview/README.md

 ## Drawdown syntaxis

-The syntax of the drawdown language is preatty simple with main goal to be as human readable as possible.
+The syntax of the drawdown language is pretty simple and its main goal is to be as human readable as possible.

 ### Header
-All drawdon diagrams are parsed form markdown `code block` and need to hav header in the format `drawdown.<diagram-type>.<diagram-identifier`
+All drawdon diagrams are parsed form markdown `code block` and need to have header in the format `drawdown.<diagram-type>.<diagram-identifier`

 Example